-There’s nothing better than a thick slice of delicious quiche.
+There’s nothing better than a thick slice of rich, decadent meatless quiche.
 Unless it’s paired with a mimosa, in which case, it should always be, shouldn’t it?!

 This veggie-loaded Mediterranean Quiche has been a long-time favorite of my family for vegetarian brunches.
 And I know it will soon be yours too.
 It has an herby mix of veggies and TWO kinds of cheese.
 Yes, two.
 We do nothing halfway around here.

-Whether you choose to venture in and make your own crust or buy a premade one (promise I won’t tell, sometimes the ease is worth it!), it’s a win either way when this recipe comes together in a few simple steps, leaving you with a delicious breakfast – or brunch – to enjoy.
+Venture out and make your own homemade pie crust or buy a premade one (promise I won’t tell, sometimes the ease is worth it!).
+It’s a win either way when this recipe comes together in a few simple steps, leaving you with a delicious breakfast – or brunch – to enjoy.

 You’ll Need These Ingredients

 Here’s a quick run-down of what you need.
-The quiche filling is loaded with flavor and veggies, which is where the majority of the quiche ingredients come from: flavor and veggies, veggies and flavor.
+The quiche filling is loaded with flavor and veggies, which is where the majority of the quiche ingredients come from… flavor and veggies, veggies and flavor.
 Full recipe card below with all the details.

 - Pie Crust – a quiche is not a quiche without a crust, and this homemade recipe will deliver a flaky, buttery pie crust to pair with the luxurious quiche filling.
 No time to make your own crust?
 No problem.
 Grab a store-bought one.